Skip to main content

 Frequently Asked Questions

 Raster images (PNG, JPG) are made of pixels and become pixelated when scaled up.
 Vector images (SVG) use mathematical paths, so they stay crisp at any size—from a business card to a billboard.
 That's why logos and icons should always be vector format.
+Our raster to vector converter makes this transition easy.

 Technically yes, but it's not recommended.
 Photos with gradients and thousands of colors create enormous SVG files with limited benefit.
 Vectorization works best for logos, icons, illustrations, and simple graphics with defined edges and solid colors.

 It depends on the tool.
 Many free converters use outdated algorithms and produce poor results.
-However, modern tools like FreeSVGConverter offer a free tier with the same AI-powered quality as paid options.
+However, several modern tools now offer free tiers with AI-powered quality that rivals paid options.
 The key is choosing a tool that uses advanced AI, not just basic tracing.

 Best Rated PNG to SVG Software